RustyKnight/BabelFish/README.md

 # What doesn't it do?

 The code generator DOES NOT actively monitor for duplicate keys, if duplicate keys do exist, then the resulting code simply won't compile.

+# Command line arguments

+The intention is to provide as simple an experience as possible, while maintaining the overall goals the project.

+The command requires at least three parameters

+- `--output`: This specifies the designed output, valid options include `struct` and `enum`
+- `--source`: This is the source path to the directory which contains `en.lproj` directory.
+BableFish will use `en.lproj` as a bases for the translations
+- `--bundle`: This is the bundle identifier to use when translating the strings.
+In most cases `main` will be acceptable.
+If you're combining multiple projects, then each project will need to include it's `Bundle.{identifier}` which can then be specified on the command line.
+BableFish will then use `Bundle.{identifier}` in it's output

+## Supporting multiple targets

+BableFish allows you merge multiple projects together, to do this, the `--source` and `--bundle` allow for an optional numeric identifier (ie `--source1` and `--bundle1`).
+The value of the identifier is irrelevent, it's only required that one `--source` and `--bundle` pair have the same identifier, for example...

+`BableFish --output struct --source1 path/to/first/project --bundle1 main --source2 path/to/second/project --bundle2 subProject`